---->

 Mathematics was also advanced by Newton's work on calculus, which

-many of his peers falsely claimed was stolen from Leibnitz.
-But his
+many of his peers falsely claimed was stolen from Leibnitz though there was real evidence of the opposite.

 science was presentationally mathematical and distinctly in the style of

-Euclid, though Newton always required that experimental facts must
+Euclid, Newton always required that experimental facts must

 be decisive in science and not mere logical deduction or mathematics alone.